MarkNoble-1/portfolio/README.md

 **Summary:**

-In this project I analyzed data for certain stocks, comparing a K-Means clustering model and a Heirarchical clustering model that identified groups of stocks based on the attributes provided.
+In this project I analyzed data for certain stocks, comparing a K-Means clustering model and a Hierarchical clustering model that identified groups of stocks based on the attributes provided.
 I compared both models and optimized their performance to select the model creating the most appropriately sized and distinct clusters.
 I shared insights about the characteristics of each group, and how the model can be used to drive decision making for investment on these stocks.

-I created the below dendogram to vizualize the clusters of the hierarchicchal clustering model, and the quanitites in each:
+I created the below dendrogram to visualize the clusters of the hierarchical clustering model, and the quantities in each:

 <img src="assets/img/TradeAhead_Cluster_Dendogram.png" alt="Cluster Dendogram">